ahsanu123/solder-reflow/README.md

 > JLink

 🪜 Step To Debug
+1. run `get_idf` to start esp idf environtment
-1. connect your board with jlink like this [ref](https://gojimmypi.github.io/ESP32-JTAG-GDB-Debugging/) (make sure your JLink and esp32 power up
+2. connect your board with jlink like this [ref](https://gojimmypi.github.io/ESP32-JTAG-GDB-Debugging/) (make sure your JLink and esp32 power up
 ```txt
 TDI -> GPIO12
 TCK -> GPIO13